Transition to Independence Month

-Transition to Independence Month or T2I Month is held in November each year with a focus on helping young people make the journey from the child protection system to independence and achieve positive life outcomes.
+Transition to Independence Month (T2i Month) is held in November each year with a focus on highlighting the needs of young people as they make the journey from the child protection system to independence in order that they achieve positive life outcomes.

 – Hear from local young people about how they view transition to independence, and how we can help them to live independently.